thi-ng/blog/2015/20151116-linked-data-clojurescript-workshop.md

 Example gradient presets

-Adding some of these presets to a dropdown menu, then allows the user to see London in “different colors” (not all of them good or useful):
+Adding some of these presets to a dropdown menu, then allows the user to see London in "different colors" (not all of them good or useful):

 ![image](../assets/f5/b6/01lD325VX3TDCpQkr.png)